-4. Criteria 4 - Actions taken by us to assess and address modern slavery risks
+Criteria 4 - Actions taken by us to assess and address modern slavery risks

-4.1.
+3.1.
 General Commitment

-At a general level, we have a zero-tolerance policy towards modern slavery practices within our supply chain.
+Arcare has a zero-tolerance policy towards modern slavery practices within our supply chain.
 We set high ethical standards for our dealings with our clients, employees, suppliers and business partners.
 We are committed to ongoing monitoring and management to ensure there is no form of modern slavery in our operations and supply chain.

 Our modern slavery response is informed by the United Nations Guiding Principles on Business and Human Rights.
-We are putting the risk of harm to people at the centre our modern slavery response and are implementing appropriate systems and controls within both our procurement and corporate governance to assist us to identify, assess, prevent, and mitigate our potential modern slavery risks.
+We are putting the risk of harm to people at the centre of our modern slavery response and are implementing appropriate systems and controls at both the procurement and corporate governance levels to assist us in identifying, assessing, preventing, and mitigating our potential modern slavery risks.

-4.2.
+3.2.
 Human Rights Policy